Briquettes and Heat Logs vs Firewood

 Are you trying to choose between briquettes or logs?

 Been using logs but fancy a switch up?

-Here is a bit of an explanation of the difference between some of our all time favourite briquettes & our traditional firewoods.
+In this guide we have a bit of an explanation of the difference between some of our all time favourite briquettes & our traditional kiln dried firewoods.
 As solid fuel merchants we make it our mission to understand how all of our products burn, and the best way to do that is to try them for ourselves.